 As a registered sex offender, you cannot work or volunteer with children or have any contact with a child unless under court-directed supervision.
 These restrictions can place severe limitations on job opportunities and where you are allowed to live.

-You must register at your designated Sex Offender Registration Centre within seven days of sentencing and update your information every year.
+You must register at your designated Sex Offender Registration Centre within seven days of sentencing and update your information every year they will ensure that your name is properly added to the Sex Offender Registry Ontario and the Sex Offender List Canada.
 You must also report if you intend to travel away from your primary residence for more than one week and report where you will be staying.

 What Information is Stored on the Sites?